 He was the recipient of a grant from the Henry Cowell Incentive Funds at the American Music Center in New York to record works by that composer, with the subsequent recording featuring on The Piano Matters with David Dubal on WWFM.
 Gallo twice toured North Dakota with a Challenge America Fast-Track Grant award from the National Endowment for the Arts.

-Sergio Gallo is the winner of concerto competitions of the São Paulo Symphony Orchestra and of the University Symphony in Santa Barbara.
-He has received a grant from the Henry Cowell Incentive Funds at the American Music Center in New York to record works by that composer.
-He holds the Diplôme d’Excellence from the Conservatoire Européen de Musique de Paris (1987), a post-graduate certificate from the Franz Liszt Academy in Budapest (1992), an M.M. and an Artist Diploma from the University of Cincinnati (1994 and 1995 respectively), and a Doctorate of Musical Arts from the University of California, Santa Barbara (1998).
-He lives in the United States where he is Associate Professor of Piano Performance at Georgia State University in Atlanta, and is on the affiliated artist staff of the Rocky Ridge Music Academy in Estes Park, Colorado.
+He holds the Diplôme d’Excellence from the Conservatoire Européen de Musique de Paris (1987), a Postgraduate Certificate from the Franz Liszt Academy in Budapest (1992), a Master of Music and Artist Diploma from the University of Cincinnati (1994 and 1995 respectively), and a Doctorate of Musical Arts from the University of California, Santa Barbara (1998).
+Gallo resides in the US where he is professor of piano performance at Georgia State University in Atlanta, and is on the affiliated artist staff of the Rocky Ridge Music Academy in Estes Park, Colorado.